When Does It Make Sense To Use React Native?

 This is not related to the previous point.

 I’m talking here about the overall development experience of creating apps with React Native.
-Big players already learned that development is just easier and more productive with React Native.
+Big players already learned that development is just easier and more productive with it.

 What they discover?

 “[…]in rewriting the Arrive app in React Native, the team felt that they were twice as productive than using native development—even just on one mobile platform.”